AdobeDocs/marketo.en/help/marketo/getting-started/initial-setup/configure-protocols-for-marketo.md

 ---
 unique-page-id: 4720433
-description: Configure Protocols for Marketo - Marketo Docs - Product Documentation
+description: Configure Protocols for Marketo Engage - Marketo Engage Docs - Product Documentation
-title: Configure Protocols for Marketo
+title: Configure Protocols for Marketo Engage
 exl-id: cf2fd4ac-9229-4e52-bb68-5732b44920ef
 feature: Getting Started
 ---
-# Configure Protocols for Marketo {#configure-protocols-for-marketo}
+# Configure Protocols for Marketo Engage{#configure-protocols-for-marketo-engage}

 If you or your organization use restrictive firewall or proxy server settings, you or your network administrator may need to allowlist certain domains and IP address ranges to ensure Adobe Marketo Engage works as expected.

 For help implementing the protocols below, please share this article with your IT department.
-If they restrict web access using an allowlist, make sure they add the following domains (including the asterisk) to allow all Marketo resources and websockets:
+If they restrict web access using an allowlist, make sure they add the following domains (including the asterisk) to allow all Marketo Engage resources and websockets:

 * `*.marketo.com`
 * `*.marketodesigner.com`